BioMotionLab/TUX/doc_projects/docs/Advanced-options.md

 Some tips:
 * You should rename the order definition file for clarity.
 * You can define any number of block orders.

-# Customized Settings

-You can replace the default settings with your own files.
-For example, you can change the default names of the automatically added columns in the output file.
-Simply create a copy of the appropriate settings file in your assets folder, rename it, and drag then drag this copy into the correct field in the Design File's inspector.

-* ColumnNames: The names of the automatically created columns in the output file.
-* ControlSettings: Keyboard controls for skipping and navigating between trials [advanced use].
-* GuiSettings: Can be used to swap out the in-game experiment GUI to a custom GUI.
-* FileLocationSettings: Defines the location of internal data files saved to disk.

 # Pre-Generated Experiment Tables